minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 #### Property wrappers

 In SwiftUI, we can use property wrappers to store the state of a view.
-There are many property wrappers available in SwiftUI, in this tutorial, we will use *@State*, *@Binding*, *@EnvironmentObject* and *@Published*.
+There are many property wrappers available in SwiftUI, in this tutorial, we will use *@State*, *@Binding*, *@EnvironmentObject* and *@Published* and they are also the most essential property wrappers in SwiftUI.
 Let's explore when to use each property wrapper:

 **@State**: when your view needs to mutate one of its own properties.